gfleibel/gfleibel/README.md

 🔭 I’m currently working on Web Development using Ruby on Rails.

-🌱 I’m currently learning React.
+🌱 I’m currently learning Node, Express and MongoDB.

 💬 Ask me about: programming, books, series and Star Wars.